Hexagon Productions

 The production side would have veto on production decisions, the distribution side would have a veto on distribution decisions, and all would have a say in what projects they would do.
 Initially Alan Finney represented Roadshow on the Hexagon board.

 In the 1970s Hexagon were the most successful filmmaking company in Australia.
 They made a profit of $940,000 from Alvin Purple.
 Bilcock and Copping left Hexagon prior to making Eliza Fraser.

+In July 1978 the company reported a loss of almost $300,000 down from a loss of $580 the year before.